-The Audit and Risk Committee nominated PKF Cape Town as the external auditor for the Company for the financial year ended 28 February 2023 and their appointment complies with the Companies Act, 71 of 2008 and all other applicable legal and regulatory requirements.
+The Audit and Risk Committee nominated PKF Cape Town as the external auditor for the Company for the 14-month period ended 30 April 2024 and their appointment complies with the Companies Act, 71 of 2008 and all other applicable legal and regulatory requirements.
+Pieter-Louw van der Ahee has been designated as the auditor for this period.